-1.)
-Special Use Permit for use of the Sun Bowl access road

-Purpose of Permit: Provide access to the base of the Sun Bowl area

-Period of Use: June 1, 2009 to May 31, 2012

-2.)
-Special Use Permit for access and use of storage area off the access road

-Purpose of Permit: Provide access and use of the storage area

-Period of Use: June 1, 2009 to May 31, 2012

-3.)
-Special Use Permit for parking use of the State Beach parking lot in winter

-Purpose of Permit: Staff parking and overflow parking for the resort

-Period of Use: June 1, 2009 to May 31, 2012

-4.)
-Special Use Permit for Mountain Bike Trail on Bowl Road

-Purpose of Permit: Mountain Bike Trail on Bowl Road Period of Use: June 1, 2009 to May 31, 2012
+- 3.)
+Special Use Permit for parking use of the State Beach parking lot in winter Purpose of Permit: Period of Use: Staff parking and overflow parking for the resort June 1, 2009 to May 31, 2012 - 4.)
+Special Use Permit for Mountain Bike Trail on Bowl Road Purpose of Permit: Period of Use: Mountain Bike Trail on Bowl Road June 1, 2009 to May 31, 2012

+Mount Sunapee has applied for a three-year renewal of the above Special Use Permits.